Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 #### Early-Execution APIs

-The following are the initial APIs available in early execution mode for scripting v2.0.0-beta:
+The following are the initial APIs available in early execution for scripting v2.0.0:

 -   `world.beforeEvents.*.subscribe`
 -   `world.beforeEvents.*.unsubscribe`